 (This section is updated regularly as new packets are completed and made available to students.)

-Central Europe Academic Packet
+Central Europe Academic Packet (fall-only program)

 To ensure that you will receive academic credit for courses taken abroad, you should obtain prior approval from your home college advisor – especially if you want these courses to fulfill specific requirements for a major, minor, or concentration.
 Complete the Student Advising Form (SAF) found in your online application under Learning Content > Academic Packet.
 Then print and take the resulting PDF to your academic advisor for review and approval of both your first-choice courses and alternative selections in the event a class fills up, is canceled, or a scheduling conflict arises.